Fiona Henderson School of Dance

 Pre-School classes

-‘Baby Stars’ is specially designed to give the smallest pupils of our School from 13 months (walking) to 2 years – a wonderfully exciting introduction to dance in their early years accompanied by their parent or carer.
+‘Baby Stars’ is for 13 months (walking) to 2 years.
+These classes are specially designed to give our youngest pupils a wonderfully exciting introduction to dance in their early years accompanied by their parent or carer.

 ‘Tiny Stars’ classes are for pupils from 2 to 3 years.
-This class engages children through a series of exercises, stories and dances enabling them to develop in areas of musicality, co-ordination, balance, spacial-awareness, mime and expression accompanied by carefully selected music and props.
+These classes engages children through a series of exercises, stories and dances enabling them to develop in areas of musicality, co-ordination, balance, spacial-awareness, mime and expression accompanied by carefully selected music and props.
+Tiny Stars classes are for children who can be left with their class teacher.

-‘Little Stars’ is a series of dance classes for ages 3 to 5 years and pupils can enrol in the formal subjects of Ballet, Highland, Acro and Stage (Tap & Modern combined) where they continue to develop and learn foot positions, arm positions, muscle development and basic movements suitable for their age and ability.
+‘Little Stars’ is a series of dance classes for children in their pre-school year (e.g. 3 to 5 years).
+Pupils can enrol in the formal subjects of Ballet, Highland, Acro and Stage (Tap & Modern combined) where they continue to develop and learn foot positions, arm positions, muscle development and basic movements suitable for their age and ability.

 These skills are all taught in a fun and imaginative way to help children remember them.
 Little Stars pupils also have the opportunity to take their first dance exams as well as perform on stage at the annual Little Stars showcase.
 Little Stars classes are for children who can be left with their class teacher.